One CV for 150 jobs is not a strategy, it is slow self harm

 The ATS Is Quietly Running Your Career

-Most medium and large employers route applications through an Applicant Tracking System.
+Most medium and large employers route applications through applicant tracking systems.
 Workday, Greenhouse, SuccessFactors, and the rest.
-Roughly 90% of large businesses and 70% of mid-sized companies now use an ATS.
+Recent ATS industry summaries still show that large employers rely heavily on applicant tracking systems.
 These systems parse your CV, match it against the advert, and rank you.
 If your wording does not match closely enough, you get buried.

 The ATS is not clever.
 It does not know that your experience in distributed systems is basically what they mean by scalable backend architecture.
 If the advert says Kubernetes and you wrote k8s, some systems will not match.
 If the advert says stakeholder management and your CV says worked with teams, you are invisible.

 You are not being rejected for lack of skill.
 You are being rejected for lack of translation.
-Studies suggest 75% of resumes are filtered out by ATS before a human ever sees them.
+Modern ATS platforms are built to search resumes for role-specific keywords and structure before a recruiter spends serious time on them.

 Tailoring does not mean inventing achievements.
 It means rephrasing what you have actually done using the language the employer has actually used.